stickyvalentine/stickyvalentine.github.io/_posts/2018-11-18-start-a-jekyll-site.md

 title: Start a Jekyll Site
 tags: [Jekyll, GitHub, Ruby, Bundler, Markdown, Liquid]
 ---
-*Jekyll is a platform for quickly and easily creating static sites using Markdown and Liquid as well as HTML and CSS.
+<span style="color:#F778A1">Jekyll is a platform for quickly and easily creating static sites using Markdown and Liquid as well as HTML and CSS.
-This guide will get you started.*
+This guide will get you started.</span>

 **There are a lot of reasons** to like Jekyll as a site building / blogging platform.
 Here are some of my favorites: